 The right of the Company to audit the service provider’s records, to obtain documentation regarding the resolution of disclosed deficiencies, and to inspect the service provider’s facilities.

-Service providers with access to customer information should be required to agree contractually to be responsible for securing and maintaining the confidentiality of customer information, including agreement to refrain from using or disclosing the Company’s information, except as necessary to or consistent with providing the contracted services; to protect against unauthorized use or disclosure of customer and Company information; to comply with applicable privacy regulations; and to fully disclose breaches in security resulting in unauthorized access to information that may materially affect the Company or its customers and to notify the Company of the services provider’s corrective action.
+Service providers with access to customer information should be required to agree contractually to be responsible for maintaining an information security program that protects Company in accordance with any applicable legal requirements; securing and maintaining the confidentiality of customer information, including agreement to refrain from using or disclosing the Company’s information, except as necessary to or consistent with providing the contracted services; to protect against unauthorized use or disclosure of customer and Company information; to comply with applicable privacy regulations; to implement and maintain safeguards appropriate for the customer information at issue; and to fully disclose breaches in security resulting in unauthorized access to information that may materially affect the Company or its customers and to notify the Company of the services provider’s corrective action.
 See Third-Party Service Provider Policy.

-Exhibit [] includes an Addendum that may be used to amend an existing agreement with a third party service provider (or may be used as a starting point for any amendment) in the event that the existing agreement does not address data security.
+Exhibit [Z] includes an Addendum that may be used to amend an existing agreement with a third party service provider (or may be used as a starting point for any amendment) in the event that the existing agreement does not address data security.

-Service providers should be subject to ongoing assessment to evaluate their consistency with selection criteria, performance and financial conditions, and contract compliance.
+Service providers should be subject to ongoing assessment to evaluate their consistency with selection criteria, performance and financial conditions, and contract compliance, including continued adequacy with these safeguards.

 E. Managing System Failures

-The Program Coordinator should implement audit and oversight procedures as he/she deems necessary to detect the improper disclosure or theft of customer information and to ensure that employees, independent contractors and service providers are complying with our Company’s Information Security Standards.
+The Program Coordinator should implement audit and oversight procedures as he/she deems necessary to detect the improper disclosure or theft of customer information and to ensure that employees, independent contractors, and service providers are complying with our Company’s Information Security Standards.

-If the Company’s Information Security Standards are breached, the Program Coordinator should immediately inform the BoardThe Program Coordinator should take appropriate steps to notify counsel, service providers, customers and/or law enforcement authorities of any breach, damage or loss of information and the risks associated with the same and should immediately take measures to limit the effect of the breach, identify the reason for the breach and implement procedures to prevent further breaches.
+If the Company’s Information Security Standards are breached, the Program Coordinator should immediately inform the Board and shall implement the Company’s written incident response plan.
+The Program Coordinator should take appropriate steps to notify counsel, service providers, customers, and/or law enforcement authorities of any breach, damage, or loss of information and the risks associated with the same and should immediately take measures to limit the effect of the breach, identify the reason for the breach, and implement procedures to prevent further breaches.

 In the event of a breach, or at any other time as the Program Coordinator deems appropriate, the Program Coordinator should modify or supplement our Company’s Information Security Standards and discuss the need for such modification or supplement with the Board.